 UBC has earned a well-deserved place among the top universities globally, which speaks to its academic excellence, research output, and global reputation.
 Here are some of the rankings that UBC holds:

-- QS World University Ranking 2024: UBC is ranked #46 globally, making it one of the best universities in the world.
+- QS World University Ranking 2024: University of British Columbia is ranked #46 globally, making it one of the best universities in the world.

 - Times Higher Education Ranking: UBC consistently places among the top 40 universities globally.